Script Author: Katja Borchert, Ph.D. (katjab@millisecond.com), Millisecond

 Specifically, the computer checks for each last word if it is contained in the participant's input.

-Automatic scoring works only if no spelling mistakes are made
+Automatic scoring works only if no spelling mistakes are made (all input is converted to lower case letters automatically).

 Participants receive performance feedback after each trial sequence and can request a manual re-scoring.